 In today’s post, I chat with Linda Drabova, one of the most intrepid hikers in my Facebook group who constantly amazes us with her adventures in the mountains of New England.
 Linda has ascended many of the 4000 footers in the northeast, including her favorites Mt.
 Washington (6,288′) and Mt.
 Marcy (5,344′).
+She also recently completed the Presidential Traverse across the White Mountains, traveling over 20 miles and ascending a total of almost 9,000 ft. in winter.
 But on New Year’s Eve 2019, she outdid herself with a winter climb of Mt.
 Katahdin in Maine with Acadia Mountain Guides.
-This trip involves 4,000 feet of elevation gain and some steep snow climbing.
+Climbing Mt.
+Katahdin involves 4,000 feet of elevation gain and some steep snow climbing.
 It would be considered difficult even in summer.

 Here’s the story in Linda’s own words.